gerarreal/Project-M-Cosmetics-Generator/README.md

   fighter in Project+ (list.txt) and vanilla Brawl (list-vBrawl.txt).
 All characters are ordered in their respective Cosmetic IDs.

+  The program only generates cosmetics if they aren't in their respective folders, so it won't overwrite on existing cosmetics, you must delete them first.

   The program only reads list.txt while it's running so you must change the filenames to work.
 If either file can't be found, it generates another.